 After School Care (ASC): 3:30pm – 6:00pm

-To enrol in the OSHC service each family needs to complete an enrolment form online through My Family Lounge App.
+To enrol in the OSHC service each family needs to complete an enrolment form online through My Xplor.

 The enrolment form collects details of children and parents/carers, including: Centrelink reference numbers, parent and child dates of birth, emergency contacts and other people authorised to collect the children, details of allergies or medical conditions, custody details (if there are any), food preferences, and general interests etc. It is essential to provide all this information to adequately care for your child/ren as well as meet government requirements, so please allow yourself sufficient time to complete the forms.

-In the first few weeks, Prep children and children attending After School Care for the first time, will be collected by a staff member from their classroom until they feel confident to make their own way to the OSHC.
+In the first few weeks, Foundation students and students attending After School Care for the first time, will be collected by an educator from their classroom until they feel confident to make their own way to the OSHC.
 They will be shown around and a buddy will help them ease into the program and routines.

 Our service provides both casual and permanent bookings through an online system.
 For emergency/late bookings families need to contact the OSHC mobile phone (0478 836264).
-If your child will not be attending a booked session, you must call to let us know.
+If your child will not be attending a booked session, you must cancel on the Home Xplor app or call to let us know.
 Note: Fees apply if children do not attend a booked session (please refer to fee policy for details).

 OSHC is run by a sub-committee of the School Council comprising parents and staff.
 New committee members are welcomed each year.
 The OSHC committee meets twice a term, and parents are encouraged to attend.